hughsk/uglifyify/README.md

 browserify index.js | uglifyjs -c > bundle.js
 ```

+But uglifyify is able to yield smaller output by processing files individually
+instead of just the entire bundle.
+When using uglifyify you should generally
+**also** use Uglify, to achieve the smallest output.
+Uglifyify provides an
+additional optimization when used with Uglify, but does not provide all of the
+optimization that using Uglify on its own does, so it's not a replacement.

-But uglifyify gives you the benefit applying Uglify's "squeeze" transform
+Uglifyify gives you the benefit of applying Uglify's "squeeze" transform on each
-*before* it's processed by Browserify, meaning you can remove dead code paths
+file *before* it's included in the bundle, meaning you can remove dead code
-for conditional requires.
+paths for conditional requires.
 Here's a contrived example:

 ``` javascript
 if (true) {